FireballDWF/eks-with-nodes-on-outpost/README.md

 1. Session Manager works with AL2's EKS optimized AMI.
 Have not attempted to test on RHEL 8.4+ yet.

 ## Current issues:
-1. eth1 LNI changes to use DHCP from local network don't survive reboot - lower priority sysadmin level fix: needs to be retested
+1. eth1 LNI changes to use DHCP from local network don't survive reboot - lower priority sysadmin level fix.
-2. Traffic thru LNI interfaces getting dropped at receiver (tcpdump shows traffic (ping and http:80) arriving but no reply by receiver) Can't connect between instances on same server via LNI: Priority: Showstopper.
-Next step: test where sender is an instance that is not an EKS worker node. sudo iptables -t nat -I POSTROUTING -j RETURN -d 192.168.0.0/22 needs to be retested after above change
+2. Will need ability to run cloud-init from userdata, or to write scripts which get executed when required like for partition.
+Asked Oscar M for examples

+## Identified tests not executed yet
+1. retest change for LNI configs to survive reboot
+1. curl -v http://192.168.2.169:80 from node which is not the current metallb speaker.
+Expect need to setup the multus cni per quip doc
+2. redo config for custom EKS for RHEL 8.7 AMI for EKS 1.24 since need to get into distro specific network setup.